Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 Turning mass market drugs into orphans has been a familiar path for some of the most popular drugs ever discovered.

-AbbVie's Humira is the best-selling drug in the world, and most of its sales are in the U.S. where revenue reached $7.6 billion through the third quarter of 2016 and $11.8 billion worldwide, according to the company's latest financial report.
+AbbVie's Humira is the best-selling drug in the world, and most of its sales are in the U.S., where revenue reached $7.6 billion through the third quarter of 2016 and $11.8 billion worldwide, according to the company's latest financial report.

 Humira was approved by the FDA in late 2002 to treat millions of people who suffer from rheumatoid arthritis.
-Three years later, AbbVie asked the FDA to designate it as an orphan to treat juvenile rheumatoid arthritis, which they told the FDA affects between 30,000 and 50,000 Americans.
+Three years later, AbbVie asked the FDA to designate it as an orphan to treat juvenile rheumatoid arthritis, which, they told the FDA, affects between 30,000 and 50,000 Americans.
 That pediatric use was approved in 2008, and Humira subsequently was approved for four more rare diseases, including Crohn's and uveitis, an inflammatory disease affecting the eyes.

 The ophthalmologic approval would extend the market exclusivity for Humira for that disease until 2023.
 When asked why AbbVie sought multiple orphan designations and approvals for Humira, the company declined to comment.